mdroste/mdroste.github.io/_pages/cv.md

 				<h5 class="borderbottom"><b>Working Papers</b></h5>
+					<p>"The Static, Dynamic, and Distributional Effects of State Business Taxes" (with Drew Burd, Owen Zidar, and Eric Zwick).
+2022.</p>
 					<p>"Unbundling Quantitative Easing: Taking a Cue from Treasury Auctions" (with Yuriy Gorodnichenko and Walker Ray).
 2021. <em>Revise and Resubmit at the Journal of Political Economy</em>.</p>
 					<p>"Economic Benefits of COVID-19 Screening Tests" (with Andrew G. Atkinson, Michael J. Mina, and James H. Stock).
 2021.</p>
 					<p>"Identification and Estimation of Undetected COVID-19 Cases: Evidence from Iceland" (with Karl Aspelund, James H. Stock, and Chris Walker).
 2020.</p>